 In the Options panel, tap the Font button in the top left corner to change the font.
-Downloaded fonts from the KineMaster Asset Store will appear in the categories below System (iOS) or Android (Android).
+Downloaded fonts from the KineMaster Asset Store will appear in the categories below System (iOS) or Android/Latin (Android).
 Tap on the font and it will automatically apply to your Text layer.

 You can customize Text layers by tapping on the layer and then using the tools in the Options panel that opens up on the right.